Reference resources such as , dictionaries, encyclopediae and thesauri etc. are a quick and easy way to:

 They can be really useful resources as you begin your background research into a topic, before you move on to more in depth research.
 The availability of many of these resources in online format has made discovery a much quicker and easier process.

-You can use Library Search to discover online and print legal dictionary titles available you you.
+You can use Library Search to discover online and print legal dictionary titles available to you.

-The Oxford Reference Online service also includes various legal dictionaries, that can be used for quick reference purposes.
-See the Oxford Dictionary of Law below, for illlustrative content, or to look up a quick definition.
+The Oxford Reference Online service also includes various legal dictionaries, that can be used for quick reference purposes, such as the Oxford Dictionary of Law.

 Explore the full Oxford Reference Online service to see all the content that is available to you.

-The multi volume print version is also available for quick reference in Bay 1 of the Law Library.
+The multi volume print version is also available for quick reference in Bay 1 of the Law Library on the Exeter Campus